maplibre/maplibre/CHARTER.md

 ### Replacement of Governing Board Members

-In the event of a Governing Board member resigning from the Board during a term, the nominees from the last election with the largest number of votes shall be contacted with a proposal to serve in the Government Board until the next election is called.
+In the event of a Governing Board member resigning from the Board during a term, the nominees from the last election with the highest ranking shall be contacted with a proposal to serve in the Government Board until the next election is called.

 ### Snap Election